psdev30/sasearch/README.md

 - Figuring out buildpack/compatibility issues w/ Selenium + Chrome Webdriver not working on Heroku (so I can add clips automatically to the pool instead of manually having to add each one)

 ## What I want to do after that
-- Create a custom matching algorithm to improve upon the built-in SQL ILIKE functionality
+- Create a custom matching algorithm to get more accurate search results
 - Add a more advanced caching mechanism
     * right now it has local caching, but as soon as you reload the page the cache clears

+## Acknowledgements
+Credit to [@SASBurnerAcct](https://twitter.com/SASBurnerAcct) and NBA Twitter as a whole for most of the SAS clips I have

 ## Complaints
 If you have any issues w/ SAS—well, I'll just let him show you how I feel